The Underestimated Digital Fingerprint

 MEDIUM (1-3 categories affected)

-Basic precautionary measures are sufficient, regular review recommended.
+Basic precautionary measures are sufficient.

 Your Next Steps